Natural gas balance sheet; supply and consumption

 Imports of gaseous natural gas through cross border pipelines from Denmark.

-Imports of liquefied natural gas (Lng)
+Imports of liquefied natural gas (LNG)

-Imports of liquefied natural gas (Lng).
+Imports of liquefied natural gas (LNG).

 The gas is liquefied through cooling till about minus 160 degrees Celsius.
 This makes transport in ships over long distances possible.